Ber-Vazq/REIGN_Piste/README.md

 # REIGN_Piste
  Final Project for gamedev

 please download the Reign_Piste.zip.

 after you should be able to press the Reign_Piste application file type, it'll bring up a prompt with windows defender (or not depends on you)

-then press run anyways, and you should be able to run after pressing the Reign Piste application
+then press run anyways/extract, and you should be able to run after pressing the Reign Piste application

 the icon should be the basic fencer.